Student Records Policies and Procedures

 - hazing, defined as an act which endangers the mental or physical health or safety of a student, or which destroys or removes public or private property, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in, a group or organization; (Expressed or implied consent of the victim will not be a defense.)

-- failure to comply with verbal and/or written instructions of university officials acting in the performance of their duties and made within the scope of their authority; (Students shall honor the official request of any university official in the performance of his/her duties.
+- failure to comply with verbal and/or written instructions of university officials acting in the performance of their duties and made within the scope of their authority; (Students shall honor the official request of any university official in the performance of their duties.
 Each staff or faculty member represents the institution and the attack or threat of attack on an official is a threat against the university itself.
 The above is also applicable to student employees when performing their duties within the scope of their authority).
 Grievances against a staff or faculty member may be filed with the program and department head responsible for that area of the university in accordance with the institution’s grievance policy;

 - violation of any policy, rule, or regulation published in hard copy or available electronically on the university website;